Livia Soprano: Character biography

 In season two, Livia's daughter Janice returns to New Jersey.
 She takes up residence in Livia's home and convinces Tony not to sell the house and instead let her take care of Livia.
 Livia is cautious of Janice's sudden concern for her well-being and correctly guesses that Janice has ulterior motives.
 While Tony and Carmela avoid all contact with Livia, her grandchildren Meadow and A.J. still visit her, unaware of past events.
 Livia grows paranoid and more difficult when AJ inadvertently reveals to her that Janice and Tony were discussing possible "do not resuscitate" options for her.
 When Janice is forced to flee the state, Tony gives Livia a stolen plane ticket so she can stay with her sister.
 However, before she is set to leave, she is detained at the airport.

 Tony hires a home assistant to look after Livia at the beginning of season three.
-Livia dies soon after from a stroke.
+Livia dies soon after from another stroke.
 After her death, Janice discovers that Livia kept many of Tony's old childhood artifacts while only keeping some of Barbara's and none of Janice's.
 Livia appears as a younger woman in several flashbacks afterward, as well as being frequently referenced, with Tony still far from resolving his feelings towards her.

 For season three, a storyline was planned where Livia would be called to testify against her son in court, giving evidence on stolen airline tickets she had received from him, but Marchand died on June 18, 2000, before it could be filmed.
 Existing footage and computer-generated imagery was used to create a final scene between Tony and Livia in the season three episode "Proshai, Livushka" before the character, too, died.
 The cost was approximately $250,000.

 During the sixth-season episode "Mayham" when Tony is comatose from a gunshot wound, he has a vivid dream that ends with Tony being beckoned into a house by his dead cousin Tony Blundetto; a woman who looks similar to Livia can briefly be seen in the doorway of the house.
 Tony then hears a child's voice calling "Daddy, don't go, come back."
 He then awakens to see his daughter Meadow and wife Carmela standing over him.